| | ||

 Instrumentation Hierarchy

-An "InstrumentationModule" represents a module that that targets specific code in a framework/library/technology.
+An "InstrumentationModule" represents a module that targets specific code in a framework/library/technology.
 Each module will have a name, a namespace, and a group.

 Using these structures as examples: